notofonts/sinhala/fontbakery/googlefonts-NotoSansSinhala-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- asciicircum

+	- quotedblleft

+	- parenright

+	- asterisk

+	- parenleft

-	- underscore
+	- quotesingle

-	- percent
+	- slash

 	- two

-	- question

-	- equal

-	- endash

-	- uni00A0

-	- quotedbl

-	- plus
+	- braceright

-	- bracketleft
+	- five

 	- And 34 more.